-It is the policy of the Clarksville MPO to afford equal opportunity to all persons that no person shall on the grounds of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964 and as amended, and the Civil Rights Restoration Act of 1987 (P.I.
-100.259) be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance from the Kentucky Transportation Cabinet (KYTC) and Tennessee Department of Transportation (TDOT).
+It is the policy of the Clarksville MPO to afford equal opportunity to all persons that no person shall on the grounds of race, color, national origin, and sex as provided by Title VI of the Civil Rights Act of 1964 and by Section 162(a) of the Federal-Aid Highway Act of 1973 (Section 324, Title23 U.S.C.) and as amended, the Civil Rights Restoration Act of 1987 (P.I.
+100.259) be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance from the Kentucky Transportation Cabinet (KYTC) and Tennessee Department of Transportation (TOOT).